 Monoterpenes are responsible for enhancing the therapeutic benefits of other components within an essential oil and coordinate their healing abilities, even turning potentially harmful constituents into ‘healing helpers”.

-Oregano oil has these chemical constituents which is what makes it such an amazing oil to use for health and well-being, especially during the flu season.
+Oregano oil has these chemical constituents which are what makes it such an amazing oil to use for health and well-being, especially during the flu season. (source)

 Oregano essential oil is known to be: